pretix/pretix/doc/development/concepts.rst

 If multiple items are assigned to the same quota, the quota will be counted as sold out as soon as the *sum* of the two items exceeds the quota limit.

-The availability of a quota is currently calculated by substracting the following numbers from the quota
+The availability of a quota is currently calculated by subtracting the following numbers from the quota
 limit:

 * The number of orders placed for an item that are either already paid or within their granted payment period